metnew-gr/grammarly-for-developers/examples/readme.md

 - [Basic SDK Example (Vue)](./editor-sdk-vue/)
 - [Basic SDK Example (Angular)](./editor-sdk-angular/)

-### Starter Apps
+### Starter Apps (Tutorials)

-These are starter apps you can use as you work through the quick start guide.
-These starter apps do not yet have the Text Editor Plugin added to the text editors.
+These are starter apps you can use as you work through the quick start guide. **These starter apps do not yet have the Text Editor Plugin added to the text editors**.

 - [HTML Starter App](./demo-html/)
 - [JavaScript Starter App](./demo-javascript/)